MikeCase/simonSez/README.md

 Simon says game for android. made with processing.

-This is what I have so far..
+Been working on this for a few days now.
+Finally decided it was Worth putting up here.
+This is just what I have so far.